jnaulet/bffsecc/Seven_Deadly_Sins.md

 Rationale: This will make any refactoring of your code a pain.
 You will find out the hard way what file uses this variable you just moved around or removed.

-As a general rule of thumb, you are allowed one global object, usually a struct that contains the whole context of your software, and it should be static inside your main c file.
+All your globals should de static , including your main program context and you should only manipulate them with accessors (a.k.a object oriented programming).

 ## 6: Not checking parameters
 Rationale: Any function parameter must have boundaries & has to be checked